-Kingsborough had sent before, to procure a boat and every thing else necessary towards the Prince's escape.
-The Prince being arrived safe here, again met his female guide: this was the last time they saw each other.
-Miss Flora and he were both very wet, and staid no longer there than to dry their cloathes, and to get what little refreshment the place afforded, which took up about two hours time.
-Here the Prince took leave of Miss Flora, returning her his sincere thanks for her kind assistance, and greatly lamented, that he had not a M'Donald to go on to the end, saying, "Well, Miss Flora, I hope we yet shall be in a good coach and six before we die, though we be now on foot."
+Kingsborough had sent a person before, to procure a boat, and every thing else necessary towards the Prince escape.
+The Prince being arrived safe here, again met his female guide, this being the last time they saw each other.
+The Prince and Miss M'Donald were both very wet, and staid no longer there than to dry their cloathes, and to get such little refreshment as the place afforded, which took up about two hours time; then the Prince took leave of Miss Flora M'Donald, returning her his sincere thanks for her kind assistance, and greatly lamented, That he had not a M'Donald to go on with him to the end, and said, "Well, Miss Flora, I hope we yet shall be in a good coach and six before we die, though we be now a foot."

-According to my plan hitherto, I shall give the remaining history of Kingsborough and Miss Flora, before I go any further with the Prince.
+According to my method hitherto, I shall give the reader the remaining history of Kingsborough and Miss M'Donald, before I go any further with the Prince.

-About six or eight days after the Prince left Sky, Captain Fergusson followed him hard foot.
-From the boatmen, who were taken at their return to South Uist, he got an exact description of the gown and dress the Prince had on, pursued him to Sir Alexander M'Donald's house, and there searched very strictly; hearing only of Miss Flora, he went to Kingsborough, and examined him, and his wife, and daughter.
+About six or eight days after the Prince left Sky, captain Ferguson followed him hot foot; and from the boatmen, who were taken at, or in their return to South Uist, having got an exact description of the gown and dress the Prince had on, pursued him to sir Alexander M'Donald's house, and there searched very strictly, and hearing only of Miss Flora M'Donald, went to Kingsborough, and there examined Mr. and Mrs. M'Donald, and Mrs. Anne M'Alaster, their daughter.

-The Captain first found Kingsborough, and asked

-several questions, some of which he answered, and others he either would or could not, but told the Captain he had better ask his wife, who could give proper answers: Kingsborough, calling her, said, "That Captain Fergusson was come to ask some questions about her late guests."
-"If Fergusson (says she) is to be my judge, then God have mercy on my soul."
-Fergusson asked her, "Why she said so?"
+The captain first found Kingsborough, and asked him several questions, some of which he answered, and others he either could or would not, but told the captain he had better ask M'Donald, who could give proper answers: Kingsborough, accordingly, called Mrs. M'Donald, and said, "That captain Ferguson was come to ask her some questions about her late guests."
+"If Ferguson (says she) is to be my judge, then God have mercy on my soul."
+Ferguson asked her, "Why she said so?"
 She replied, "Because the whole world say you are a very cruel hard hearted man, and indeed I don't like to go through such hands."

-Fergusson then Kingsborough, "Where Miss Flora and the person in women's cloathes who was with her, lay?"
+Ferguson then asked Kingsborough, "Where Miss M'Donald and the person in women's cloathes who was with her, lay?"
 Kingsborough answered, "He knew where Miss Flora lay, but as for servants, he never asked any questions about them."

 The Captain then asked Mrs M'Donald, "Whether she laid the young pretender and Miss Flora in the same bed?"
 She answered, "Sir, whom you mean by the young pretender, I do not pretend to guess; but I can assure you, it is not the fashion in Sky, to lay the mistress and maid in the same bed together."
-The Captain then desired to see the rooms where they lay? which being shewn; he remarked, that the room wherein the supposed maid-servant lay, was better than that wherein the mistress lay.
+The captain then desired to see the rooms wherein each lay? which were shewn; and then he remarked, that the room wherein the supposed maid-servant lay, was better than that wherein the mistress lay.